samapriya/Planet-GEE-Pipeline-CLI/README.md

 ```

 ### Batch uploader
 The script creates an Image Collection from GeoTIFFs in your local directory.
-By default, the collection name is the same as the local
-directory name; with optional parameter you can provide a different name.
-You have to process the metadata for images, which is covered in the next section along with a manifest type for Planet image and asset:
+By default, the image name in the collection is the same as the local directory name; with the optional parameter you can provide a different name.You have to process the metadata for images, which is covered in the next section along with a manifest type for Planet image and asset:
 [Metadata parser](#metadata-parser).

 ```
-usage: ppipe upload [-h] --source SOURCE --dest DEST [-m METADATA]
+usage: ppipe selupload [-h] --source SOURCE --dest DEST [-m METADATA]
-                    [-mf MANIFEST] [--large] [--nodata NODATA] [-u USER] [-s SERVICE_ACCOUNT] [-k PRIVATE_KEY] [-b BUCKET]
+                          [--large] [--nodata NODATA] [--bands BANDS]
+                          [-u USER] [-b BUCKET]

 optional arguments:
   -h, --help            show this help message and exit